Co-Founder & CPO at Avesha

 7 min read

 A multi-cloud or hybrid strategy gives enterprises the freedom to use the best possible cloud native services for revenue generating workloads.
-Organizations utilize multi-cloud deployments for use cases such as a) Cloud bursting b) Disaster recovery and c) Multi-site active-active deployments.
+Organizations utilize Kubernetes hybrid cloud/ multi-cloud / polycloud deployments for use cases such as a) Cloud bursting b) Disaster recovery and c) Multi-site active-active deployments.

 Each cloud provider has a unique value proposition for workloads for enterprises to consider.
 For eg. Oracle Cloud apart from computational capabilities, brings best-in-class database management functionalities, surrounding ecosystems of analytics as well as other cloud native products.
-The diverse value props provided by cloud providers thus makes multi-cloud an attractive option for enterprises.
+The diverse value props provided by cloud providers thus makes Kubernetes hybrid cloud/ multi-cloud / polycloud an attractive option for enterprises.
 However, the ability to simplify deploying and connecting workloads across clusters remains a big challenge.
-With Avesha’s KubeSlice, in partnership with Oracle Cloud Infrastructure utilizing the managed Oracle Kubernetes Engine, enterprises will be able to solve their multi-cloud challenges.
+With Avesha’s KubeSlice, in partnership with Oracle Cloud Infrastructure utilizing the managed Oracle Kubernetes Engine, enterprises will be able to solve their multi-cluster networking challenges.

 KubeSlice creates a virtual cluster across multiple clusters that helps accelerate application velocity by removing the friction of network layout, multi-tenancy and microservice reachability across clusters.